ontop/ontop-examples/ekaw-tutorial-2016/session1/university-2.md

 There is no primary key, but two foreign keys to the tables *uni2.course* and *uni2.person*.

 ## New mappings

+Let us add the following mapping assertions together with the previous one.

 #### Mapping uni2.person
  * Target: